minjunkim-dev/circom-witnesscalc-swift/README.md

 ## License

-CircomWitnesscalc is available under the MIT license.
-See the LICENSE file for more info.
+CircomWitnesscalc is part of the iden3 project and licensed under MIT and APACHE 2.0 licences.
+Please check the [LICENSE-MIT](./LICENSE-MIT.txt) and [LICENSE-APACHE](./LICENSE-APACHE.txt) files for more details.